Bucephelus/Statistical-Rethinking/README.md

-Just some of my notes, and solutions to some questions to Richard McElreath's book, Statistical Rethinking.
+Just some of my notes, and solutions (in Julia) to some questions in Richard McElreath's book, Statistical Rethinking (2nd Ed.).
 My solutions *may* or *may not be* correct.